airbadge-dev/airbadge/README.md

 </NonSubscriber>
 ```

-## Routing guards
+### Restricting Routes

-Guards are helper functions that can restrict access to routes based on the state of the subscription:
+Guards are helper functions that can restrict access to a route based on the subscription status or plan:

 ```javascript
 // in +page.server.js